phil-inc/phil-us-hugo/README.md

 This will run a server and listen for changes.
 Any change to the files will trigger a rebuild.

-To display draft contents,
+To display draft contents:

 ```
 hugo serve -D
 ```

-To enable full re-render on change
+To enable full re-render on change:

 ```
 hugo server -D --disableFastRender